Egypt prosecutor tells government to block online porn

 Mahmoud said his ruling was in response to a 2009 court ruling that such sites be blocked.
 It was not clear if political prodding had led to the latest decision.

-Mahmoud was widely criticized in October after the acquittal of senior Mubarak-era officials charged with organizing violence during the uprising that deposed the leader.
+Mahmoud was widely criticised in October after the acquittal of senior Mubarak-era officials charged with organising violence during the uprising that deposed the leader.

 New President Mohamed Mursi was thwarted in an attempt last month to replace Mahmoud by appointing him ambassador to the Vatican.